-To provide a Direct Control district for the creation of site-specific land use regulations in respect of specific sites within the municipality where the circumstances relating to the development of a specific site are such that regulation and control by means of the land use districts provided for in this Bylaw would be inappropriate for and Council's control overthe further subdivision and development of land in close proximity to the Turtle Mountain Slide Area, in the interest of public safety.
+To provide land use regulations for and Council's control over development of land in close PURPOSE: proximity to the Turtle Mountain Slide Area, in the interest of public safety.

-PERMITTED AND DISCRETIONARY USES 1.
+1. PERMITTED AND DISCRETIONARY USES

-- This Direct Control District does not include any permitted uses. - 1.2 Any and all uses of land in this Direct Control District are discretionary. - 1.3 New residential developmentdwellings shall not be allowed to be constructed in the district. - 1.4 except when approved by Council may approve a development permit for any of the following uses: , notwithstanding that: - (a) those residential buildings existing on November 01, 2007, shall be allowed to continue in use and may be repaired, rebuiltmaintained, altered or expanded on a discretionary use basis and only to the extent provided for in the Land Use Bylaw that as the same applied to the subject property in question on November 1, 2007, but shall not be rebuilt; erand - (b) non-residential buildings such as garages, garden sheds or other similar uses that existed on November 01, 2007 as well as the development of new non-residential buildings are allowed will be permitted in the district as discretionary uses.
+- 1.1 This Direct Control District does not include any permitted uses. - 1.2 Any and all uses of land in this Direct Control District are discretionary. - 1.3 New residential development shall not be allowed in the district. - 1.4 Council may approve a development permit for any of the following uses: - (a) those residential buildings existing on November 01, 2007, shall be allowed to continue in use and may be repaired, maintained, altered or expanded on a discretionary use basis and only to the extent provided for in the Land Use Bylaw that applied to the subject property on November 1, 2007, but shall not be rebuilt; and - (b) non-residential buildings such as garages, garden sheds or other similar uses that existed on November 01, 2007 as well as the development of new non-residential buildings are allowed in the district as discretionary uses.